Zuzanna Pajorska

 4. Payments 4.X as a trend in banking

-Over the past few years, the increasing level of widespread digitization has also caused user experiences and expectations to dictate the direction of cashless transactions.
-The answer to customer experience and expectations, and as we know, not only Data is king, but the Customer is the king too, is Payments 4.X.
+Over the past few years, the increasing level of widespread digitization has also caused user experiences and customer expectations to dictate the direction of cashless transactions.
+The answer to customer expectations and customer experience, and as we know, not only Data is king, but the Customer is the king too, is Payments 4.X.

 With Payments 4.X, bank customers have access to more personalized financial services that are faster, more efficient, and more secure than legacy solutions.